-We love ice-cream, who doesn’t and this is such a fun activity to do with the kids and the bonus some delicious ice-cream to eat afterwards.
+We love ice cream, who doesn’t?
+This is such a fun activity to do with the kids and the bonus is a treat of some delicious homemade ice cream to eat afterwards.
 We’ve got a top tip further down which worked out really well with the kids when their arms start to ache.
-We made the ice-cream in the bag with vanilla flavour but watch out we’re perfecting a chocolate recipe and will be sharing that soon as well.
+We made the ice cream in the bag with vanilla flavor but watch out we’re perfecting a chocolate recipe and will be sharing that soon as well.
 So here we go How to Make Ice-Cream in a Bag with Kids.

 Ice-Cream in a Bag – Cooking and Science for Kids

 We have linked to products that we recommend for this activity.
 If you purchase via the links we may earn a small commission.

 Although this is a fun cooking activity for kids that they can do there is some real science behind why it works.

 I used to use it in Science Lessons with the kids at school when we discussed the states of matter as it was a fun and delicious way to transform a liquid to a solid without freezing.

 If you would like to learn about the science and how this works read on if not click the button below to take you to the activity to do with the kids.